Transnational • UNESCO World Heritage Site

 Challenges

-- Climate change affecting Zambezi River flow patterns with drought years reducing water volumes significantly
+- Climate change affecting Zambezi River flow patterns with increasingly severe drought years reducing overall water volumes significantly

-- Tourism infrastructure development pressures requiring careful balance between access and conservation
+- Tourism infrastructure development pressures around viewing areas requiring careful balance between improved visitor access and effective conservation

-- Water abstraction upstream for hydroelectric projects and agriculture affecting downstream flow rates
+- Water abstraction upstream for major hydroelectric projects and intensive agriculture affecting downstream flow rates throughout dry seasons

-- Wildlife poaching in surrounding protected areas threatening elephant and rhino populations
+- Wildlife poaching threats in surrounding protected areas endangering elephant and critically endangered rhino populations despite patrol efforts

-- Cross-border coordination challenges requiring ongoing diplomatic cooperation for unified management strategies
+- Cross-border coordination challenges between Zimbabwe and Zambia requiring ongoing diplomatic cooperation for unified management strategies

 Conservation Efforts